-8.3 Can practices check to see if a patient's KIS has been accessed?
+9.3 Can practices check to see if a patient's KIS has been accessed?

 Yes.
-The ECS access report lists accesses to the KIS in the same way as ePCS (electronic Palliative Care Summary).
+The ECS access report lists accesses to KIS in the same way that ePCS accesses are listed.

-8.4 Can an OOH Clinician or A&E staff update patient details if necessary?
+9.4 Can an OOH Clinician or A&E staff update patient details if necessary?

-No. Changes can only be made by the GP practices and any requests for changes to the patient record need to be notified to the practice.
+No. Changes can only be made by the GP Practices, and any requests for changes to the patient record need to be notified to the practice.